How to Register for Wedding Gifts Without Driving Each Other Crazy

 You fight over the usefulness of a particular thing.

-While you might love the idea of having formal china in your home, your fiance may think that having guests spend money on something you'll rarely use doesn't make a whole lot of sense.
+While you might love the idea of having formal china in your home, your partner may think that having guests spend money on something you'll rarely use doesn't make a whole lot of sense.
 You might say the same of your partner's insistence on that deluxe juicer.

 You fight over including family in everything.

 Is it starting to feel like your mother-in-law is picking out every dish or piece of furniture in your soon-to-be new home?
 Even if she has impeccable taste, it may not make you particularly happy to see her face on every item in your living space.
-Maybe you want things that remind you of just the two of you!
+Maybe you want things that remind you of just the two of you.
 That doesn't mean your partner agrees.

 How to Solve Wedding-Planning-Related Fights in Four Easy Steps